 University of Texas Health Science Center (UTHSC) in San Antonio was the first to have their nursing staff made instructors of vision and hearing screeners in 1985.
 They certify an average of 200 students each year.

-There are 33 schools of nursing that have DSHS authorized vision and hearing instructors.
+There are 30 schools of nursing that have DSHS authorized vision and hearing instructors.
 They train approximately 1100 students each year.
-These students participate in vision and hearing screenings at child care facilities and schools through out the state as part of their clinical activities.
+These students participate in vision and hearing screenings at child care facilities and schools throughout the state as part of their clinical activities.
 They are involved and assist in the community.

 In 1980, we initiated a program to recruit audiologists and speech pathologists as DSHS authorized hearing instructors.